tatwan/tatwan.github.io/_posts/2017-12-30-Methods -for-Testing-Linear-Separability-in-Python.md

 ![png]({{ site.baseurl }}/images/lsp/fig2.png)

 It's still not that helpful.
-Let's color each class and add a legend so we can understsand what the plot is trying to convey in terms of data distribution per class and determine if the classes can be linearly separable visually.
+Let's color each class and add a legend so we can understand what the plot is trying to convey in terms of data distribution per class and determine if the classes can be linearly separable visually.

 Let's update our code: